 Theft is the taking of someone else’s property without their permission.
 It is a crime that can lead to years in prison, restitution, high fines, a criminal record, and much more.

-If you or a loved one is facing Minnesota theft charges, the representation of an experienced St. Paul criminal defense attorney is needed in order to secure the best outcome in the case.
+Whether you’re dealing with a misdemeanor theft charge or facing the severe consequences of felony theft, the representation of an experienced St. Paul criminal defense attorney is needed in order to secure the best outcome in the case.

 To learn more about the options available, call Arechigo & Stokka at 651-222-6603 to schedule a free consultation.